ammar-tanwar/bloglearnbay/posts/method-overriding-in-python-of-data-science-everything-you-need-to-know.md

 ## Conclusion

 One of the most important elements of the Python language is method overriding.
 Method overriding allows a child class to provide a customised implementation of a method that one of its parent classes already provides.
-The attribute is often used in <a href="https://datascience-learnbay.medium.com/why-one-should-take-up-the-data-science-course-a789ef6f3a17" target="_blank">data science</a> programming because it enables compact and efficient data processing.
+The attribute is often used in <a href="https://datascience-learnbay.medium.com/why-one-should-take-up-the-data-science-course-a789ef6f3a17" target="_blank" rel="nofollow">data science</a> programming because it enables compact and efficient data processing.

 A child class can provide a customised implementation of a method that is already supplied by one of its parent classes using the overriding method.
 Method overriding also facilitates code compilation and rechecking.
 If the method name is the same in the parent and child classes, the method will be overridden in the child class.
 Understanding the fundamental concepts of classes and inheritance is required to use this functionality.